 I hear this all the time: oh you teach kid’s yoga?
 How fun!

 They must love it and be so calm and flexible!
 You must be really good at the splits by now, huh?

-I go to yoga for myself every morning and I teach 5 kids yoga classes every day and I still can’t do the splits.
+I do yoga on my own every morning and I teach 9 kids yoga classes every day and I still can’t do the splits.